Anandh78/ratistics/README.md

 statistical computations on a wide range of collections, including ActiveRecord record sets.

-Ratistics is pronounced *ra-tis-tics*.
+Ratistics is pronounced *ra-TIS-tics*.
 Just like "statistics" but with an 'R'

     "Statistics".gsub(/^St/i, 'R') #=> "Ratistics"